 Story has long been a powerful tool for learning, connecting and finding meaning

 Myth and literature shape our understanding of culture, and telling stories helps us find our place within that culture.
-Today, storytelling thrives in politics, business and therapy, drawing on frameworks like “the hero’s journey” to heal, attract support and raise awareness.
-But what does good storytelling look like when feelings are strong and perspectives seem to conflict?
+Today, storytelling thrives in politics, business and therapy, to heal, attract support and raise awareness.
+But what does good storytelling look like when feelings are strong and perspectives seem to be in conflict?

-Emotions don’t just affect how we communicate, they change how people interpret what we say.
+Emotions change how people interpret what we say

-Like many others, rising negativity and vitriol have led me to feel despair and frustration.
-The temptation to get angry feels reasonable.
-I know, though, that speaking from a place of anger is probably not going to be helpful.
-If we want to reconcile the need to speak up against what we deem unacceptable, with the desire for long-term change, as communicators we need to understand the effect of strong feelings circulating in the community.
-As a first step, and prompted by the ethics component of my course, I went back back to first principles and considered the ethics of storytelling.
-I began with the premise, “do no harm”.
+Like many others, I can feel despair and negativity when I see negativity and vitriol increasing.
+It seems very reasonable to feel angry.
+I know, though, that speaking from a place of anger is not always going to be helpful.
+My interest is in how speaking can lead to long-term change, and so, as communicators, we need to understand and work with the strong feelings circulating in the community.
+Prompted by the ethics component of my studies, I went back back to first principles and considered the ethics of storytelling.
+I began with the premise, “Do no harm”.

 Let’s look first at the impact of storytelling on the speaker.
-When we encourage people to speak publicly about their lives, it’s important to ask whether it actually benefits them personally.
 Let’s say, hypothetically, you invite someone to tell their story of hardship in order to raise awareness about your charity.
-If the organisation gets money as a result but the speaker feels like “inspiration porn,” that would probably be unethical.
+If the organisation gets money as a result but the speaker feels like “inspiration porn,” that would most likely be unethical.

-You would instead find a way for the speaker to tell their story that they found meaningful and benefits your organisation.
+Instead, you would find a way for the speaker to tell their story that they find meaningful and benefits your organisation.
 This means that the life of the speaker is enriched as a result of speaking publicly.

-One hidden barrier to speaker benefit is the use of “master narratives”.
-Master narratives are group-level story structures that tell us what is “good”.
-Kate McLean and a team of researchers describe a common master narrative right now known as “redemptive storytelling”.
-This is where a person who went through challenging times tells us what they learnt from their difficulties and how they became a better person.
-Audiences like these stories and they can help the individual feel more positive about their life.
+A common master narrative right now is “redemptive storytelling”, which Kate McLean and a team of researchers write more about.
+In redemptive storytelling, a person who went through challenging times tells their listeners what they learnt from their difficulties and how they became a better person as a result.
+Audiences like these stories and they can also help the individual feel more positive about their life.

-To benefit the speaker you must understand your audience
+Ethical Action 2: To benefit the speaker, understand the audience

 Triggered listeners are unlikely to respond effectively

-An audience who reacts (rightly or wrongly) with shame, anger or guilt, probably won’t do the thing we hope.
-It will be hard for them to feel compassion.
-Their defensive reactivity could even lead to harm, through hateful language or violence.
+An audience who reacts with only shame, anger or guilt is less likely to have the capacity for compassion.
+They are less likely to be moved towards the positive action we would hope.
+Their defensive reactivity could even lead them to cause harm, through hateful language or violence.

 Ethical storytelling looks beyond the speaker